zeffii/GL-fillet/README.markdown

 fillet the selected vertex of a profile by dragging the mouse inwards
 the max fillet radius is reached at the shortest delta of surrounding verts.

-warning. using `"ctrl+numpad/minus"` to change the current selection of vertices will result in no changes. no fillet.
+warning. using `"ctrl+numpad +/-"` to change the current selection of vertices will result in no changes. no fillet.

 [x] MILESTONE 1
 [x] get selected vertex index.